CLIP-QDA: An Explainable Concept Bottleneck Model: Introduction

 Then, our contributions are summarized as follows: \begin{itemize} \item \remi{We propose to represent }\remi{the distribution of} \remi{CLIP scores by a mixture of Gaussians.} This representation enables a mathematically interpretable \remi{classification} of images \remi{using} human-understandable concepts.

-\item \remi{Utilizing the modeling approach presented in this study, we use Quadratic Discriminant Analysis (QDA) to classify the labels from the concepts, we name this method CLIP-QDA.
-CLIP-\remi{QDA} demonstrates competitive performance when compared to existing CBMs based on CLIP.
-Notably, CLIP-\remi{QDA} achieves this level of performance while utilizing a reduced set of parameters, limited solely to statistical values, including means, covariance matrices, and label probabilities. }
+\item \remi{Utilizing the modeling approach presented in this study, we use Quadratic Discriminant Analysis (QDA) to classify the labels from the concepts, we name this method \method. \method demonstrates competitive performance when compared to existing CBMs based on CLIP.
+Notably, \method achieves this level of performance while utilizing a reduced set of parameters, limited solely to statistical values, including means, covariance matrices, and label probabilities. }